Interface Designer permissions

 • Comment routing: If you receive a notification for being @mentioned in a comment and click on the link to the record, you will be taken to where the comment was made (whether that was made on an interface or the underlying base).
 If you do not have access to the surface where the comment was made, you will be taken to the base or interface where the record is visible where you were last active.

-• Interface-only impact on billing: It's important to remember that granting interface-only permissions to users can impact the workspace owner's billing.
+• Interface-only impact on billing: Granting interface-only permissions to users can impact the workspace owner's billing.
 To learn more about how billing works, review Airtable's billing overview.

 FAQs